openstack/devstack/doc/source/index.rst

 You can ``cd /opt/stack/tempest`` and run tempest tests that have been configured to work with your devstack.

+You can :doc:`make code changes to OpenStack and validate them
+<development>`.

 Going further
 -------------